Tunahangncc/challenge-app/README.md

 - I'm running a command using the cron structure.
 This command queues a job.
 This job cancels subscriptions that have expired.
 - I used queue structures again for sending emails.
 At the same time, I used the mail class and the export class.
 - I wrote unit tests for the project.
+- To test the project, simply run 'php artisan db:seed' in the terminal.
+This seeder creates 1000 devices and also links purchases and OS information to each device.
+- I used the **barryvdh/laravel-ide-helper** package in the model files for easier work.